amadrzyk/NotionProxy/README.md

 # NotionProxy Guide

+NotionProxy is a free, open-source tool that enables you to serve your Notion website through your custom domain using Cloudflare Workers, providing URL rewriting and fast edge performance without any hosting costs.

 ## Step 1: Setup your Cloudflare account

 1. Add your domain to Cloudflare.
 Make sure to click 'Manually enter DNS records".
 Also make sure that DNS doesn't have `A` records for your domain and no `CNAME` alias for `www`